don-oneanglo/eattendanceAPI-py/DEPLOYMENT_INSTRUCTIONS.md

-# SQL Server Database Integration Instructions
+# MySQL Database Integration Instructions

 ## Current Status
-The Face Recognition API is now fully configured to work with your SQL Server database.
-However, the current Replit environment doesn't have the required SQL Server drivers (pyodbc) installed.
+✅ **FULLY OPERATIONAL** - The Face Recognition API is now successfully connected to your MySQL database on Hostinger!

 ## Your Database Configuration
-The API is configured to connect to your SQL Server with these settings:
+The API is connected to your MySQL database with these settings:

 ```python
 DATABASE_CONFIG = {